 You can disable fast boot by entering several commands in Command Prompt.
 Since these commands can be long, it is never advisable to try and type them.
 Copying and pasting them into the command prompt window is the best option and to be able to access the codes, your computer will need to have internet access.
 Therefore boot the computer in safe mode with networking as we did in the first method above and then follow these simple steps to disable fast boot;

 Step 1: Open the Start menu and then type in "cmd" in the search function.
-Right-click on "Command Prompt" when it appears in the search results and then chooses "Run as Administrator."
+Right-click on "Command Prompt" when it appears in the search results and then choose "Run as Administrator."

 Step 2: Copy the following command in full